RyanWeigel32/ai-case-study/README.md

 This is pushed to **Amazon’s AWS ECR**, a container registry, and then deployed onto **Amazon’s Sagemaker**, an integrated development environment that gives developers the ability to build, train, and deploy ML models at scale.

 Headspace uses Blue-Green architecture to update its ML models without interrupting its services.
 It does so by maintaining two parallel infrastructures.
 Headspace uses Amazon’s serverless compute service **Lamba** to reroute any incoming features and predictions to one of the production environments while working to update the parallel environment with new features.
-Once this update has been complete, the development team switches the Lambda towards this updated environment, allowing for a seamless transition between the old environment and the newly updated one.
+Once this update has been complete, the development team switches the Lambda towards this updated environment, allowing for a seamless transition between the old environment and the newly updated one.<sup>13</sup>

 ---